adamstrawson/adamstrawson.github.com/_posts/2013-11-15-Http_Reponse.md

 ---
 layout: post
-title: "Quick HTTP response times"
+title: "Investigate HTTP response times"
 ---

 I was investigating some odd behaviour on [Smokeping](http://oss.oetiker.ch/smokeping/) and I wanted a quick way of finding HTTP response times for each step of the route.